david-boles/ofr-testing_bundle/README.md

 index | A resource providing links to other resources. collection | A resource that includes other resources into it's own page as a linear progression.

-`ResourceInfo` objects can also optionally specify a `description` attribute which must be a string, an `unlisted` boolean attribute and/or a `homepage` boolean attribute:
+`ResourceInfo` objects can also optionally specify a `description` attribute which must be a string and/or an `unlisted` boolean attribute:
 ```json
 {
   "name": "Your Resource's Name",